guderian120/workspace-system-management/Readme.md

 This project creates a cloud-based workspace that accepts a CSV file via an API, automatically provisions system users, sends out email notifications, and enables live interaction with a server environment using [Wetty](https://github.com/butlerx/wetty).

-> ⚠️ This project is intended to run on **Linux systems only** (preferably Ubuntu) and assumes the executing environment has appropriate privileges (sudo access).

 ---